 What is non-living, doesn’t have DNA but yet can infect, replicate, and eventually cause death?
-Sounds like either a really bad riddle or an episode of the Walking Dead… The answer is a type of protein called a prion.
+Does it sound like either a really bad riddle or an episode of the Walking Dead?
+The answer…a simple type of protein called a prion.

 But unlike bacteria, viruses, or other pathogens, prions don’t contain DNA or RNA, yet can spread in an infectious manner.
 Instead of replicating, the misfolded proteins travel around the body, causing normal proteins to misfold.

 In this article, I’m going to dig into a little of the background science on prions and look at how genetic mutations are involved.
 Finally, I’ll examine some of the current theories linking Alzheimer’s and Parkinson’s as prion-related diseases.